Naushad-ansarintiw/MERN-ECOMMERCE/README.md

 # MERN-ECOMMERCE

 ## Description
 An ecommerce store built with MERN stack, and utilizes third party API's.
-This ecommerce store enable three main different flows or implementations:
+This ecommerce store enable one main different flows or implementations:

 Buyers browse the store categories, products and brands